dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/custom-formatters.md

 ### Override ReadRequestBodyAsync and WriteResponseBodyAsync

 Deserialization or serialization is performed in <xref:Microsoft.AspNetCore.Mvc.Formatters.InputFormatter.ReadRequestBodyAsync%2A> or <xref:Microsoft.AspNetCore.Mvc.Formatters.OutputFormatter.WriteResponseBodyAsync%2A>.
 The following example shows how to get services from the dependency injection container.
-Services can't be obtained from constructor parameters.
+Services can't be obtained from constructor parameters:

 :::code language="csharp" source="custom-formatters/samples/3.x/CustomFormattersSample/Formatters/VcardOutputFormatter.cs" id="snippet_WriteResponseBodyAsync":::

 ## Configure MVC to use a custom formatter

-To use a custom formatter, add an instance of the formatter class to the <xref:Microsoft.AspNetCore.Mvc.MvcOptions.InputFormatters%2A> or <xref:Microsoft.AspNetCore.Mvc.MvcOptions.OutputFormatters%2A> collection:
+To use a custom formatter, add an instance of the formatter class to the <xref:Microsoft.AspNetCore.Mvc.MvcOptions.InputFormatters%2A?displayProperty=nameWithType> or <xref:Microsoft.AspNetCore.Mvc.MvcOptions.OutputFormatters%2A?displayProperty=nameWithType> collection:

 :::code language="csharp" source="custom-formatters/samples/3.x/CustomFormattersSample/Startup.cs" id="snippet_ConfigureServices" highlight="5-6":::